wrist mechanics online course featured image

 Conclusion

-Fixing a slice may seem like a big project, but it’s entirely possible.
+Fixing a slice with your irons may seem like a big project, but it’s entirely possible.

 Get out there and start working on squaring the clubface up.
-Using a tool like HackMotion will help get you there considerably faster.
+Using a personal coach that can go anywhere with you, like HackMotion, will help get you there considerably faster.
 The quicker you can learn to straighten your slice, the quicker you can move to other areas of your game that need attention.

 Golf progress never ends, but the slice is one of the most important hurdles to get over.